What Is Sustainable Website Design — Our How-To Guide

 And if you know you’re never going to refer to an email again, delete it.
 It uses power to host it and adds unnecessarily to your digital footprint.

 If you’re looking for a newsletter you’ll definitely want to read, sign up for The Highly Emotional Business Owner.
-We’re obviously biased, but our readers think it’s pretty dreamy, too!
+We’re obviously biased, but our readers think it’s pretty great, too!

 Be Choosy About Using AI

-TL;DR: Don’t ask ChatGPT something you could very easily Google, and hiring a real-life photographer or copywriter to make things for you is a greener choice.
+TLDR: Don’t ask ChatGPT for something you could easily Google, and hiring a real-life photographer or copywriter to create things for you is a greener choice with fewer environmental consequences.

 Artificial intelligence will have a significant negative impact on energy consumption.
 And, as AI is integrated even further into daily life, a BBC News report suggests that its energy consumption could be comparable to that of the Netherlands by 2027.

-According to the International Energy Agency (IEA), ChatGPT uses almost 10 times the amount of energy as a Google search.
+According to the International Energy Agency (IEA), ChatGPT uses almost 10 times as much energy as a Google search.
 And if you’re creating something using generative AI, like an image, the energy use is even higher.
-According to the excellently named study ‘Power Hungry Processing: ⚡️Watts ⚡️ Driving the Cost of AI Deployment?’, making one image with AI uses the same amount of energy as fully charging a mobile phone.
+According to the excellently named study ‘Power Hungry Processing: Watts Driving the Cost of AI Deployment?’, generating one image with AI uses as much energy as fully charging a mobile phone.

-As we’ve discussed in our article about AI and copywriting, artificial intelligence is a complicated subject with a whole range of ethical considerations to take into account.
-We know there are a lot of valuable use cases for it, so this isn’t us telling you not to use it, but, in terms of sustainability, maybe use it sparingly.
+As we’ve discussed in our article about AI and copywriting, artificial intelligence is a complicated subject with a whole range of ethical considerations and questions about social responsibility to take into account.
+We know there are many valuable use cases for it, so this isn’t us telling you not to use it, but in terms of sustainability, maybe use it sparingly.

 The digital landscape doesn’t have to be an energy-hungry wasteland.
 If you’re keen to implement a sustainability strategy for your digital presence, there are lots of straightforward changes that you can make to aid in sustainability efforts.

 Being environmentally friendly can look like using a green energy supplier, adopting good content management practices, and prioritising energy efficiency in your online activities.
-And the bonus is that lots of elements of sustainable website design also help provide an optimal user experience, so it’s a win-win.
+And the bonus is that lots of elements of sustainable website design also deliver better web performance and an optimal user experience, so it’s a win-win.

-If you’re running a business and want to improve the sustainability performance of your site, we’ve put together a free, non-judgy training video on ‘How To Be An Environmentally Responsible Website Owner’.
+If you’re running a business and want to improve the sustainability performance of your site, we’ve put together free, non-judgy training about sustainable website design.

 In it, we talk about: